MikeTheReader/advent-of-code-2019/src/day-15/README.md

 Solving.
 Okay -- there were a couple ways to think about it.
 The one I like it almost a brute force recursive function, one that takes ever possible path until it hits the goal.
 The one that comes back with the lowest number of steps wins.
 This should be fun to visualize. :)

 Each case in the recursive function will find all possible exits from the given point (except for the one that it came from), and then launch itself for each direction it can go.
 When it reaches the goal, that will be its base case and it will return the number of steps it took to get to the goal.
 Compare those and find the best.
 If the direction we came from is the only exit, we can return -1 for a dead end.

+# Part Two

+So, in this part, we'll want to draw the entire grid -- something like what we did in the early stages of part 1.
+Draw the grid, once it's complete, then start doing the oxygen propogation thing, and use the grid component to figure out when all the "hallways" are full of oxygen.
+Mark all the hallways one way as we're drawing the maze.
+Start the propogation, changing those squares that are adjacent to a different mark.
+Iterate.
+Once all the initial marks are changed to the new marks, spit out the number of iterations.